 Fulham council built a power station in 1901 and a larger distribution centre in 1936.
 On Townmead Road Macfarlane Lang baked biscuits and Van den Bergh’s made margarine until the mid-1930s.

 From the end of the Second World War the warehouses, works and wharves progressively closed down, leaving a wasteland by the 1980s.
 Many of the larger Victorian terraced houses were split into to flats.
-Shown in the photograph above,* the Queen Elizabeth – a public house at the corner of Bagleys Lane and Pearscroft Road – was converted to a youth hostel.
+The Queen Elizabeth – a public house at the corner of Bagleys Lane and Pearscroft Road – was converted to a youth hostel.

 The council designated Sands End’s river frontage a conservation area in 1991 to protect it from unsympathetic development, following some early excrescences.